-Shopping for a health care provider for your puppy is no different than searching for any other family doctor.
+Shopping for a health-care provider for your puppy is no different than searching for any other family doctor.
 You'll want to do plenty of research and consider the following when choosing a vet to deal with your puppy’s health:

 We recommend taking your pet to the veterinarian within the first three days he's home to ensure he's fit.
 The visit will likely include:

-Fleas are nearly invisible parasites that will cause your puppy to itch, and can transmit disease, pass on a tapeworm, or even cause anemia, especially in vulnerable youngsters.
+Fleas are nearly invisible parasites that will cause your puppy to itch.
+They can transmit disease, pass on a tapeworm, or even cause anemia, especially in vulnerable youngsters.
 Furthermore, they can infiltrate your home and bite people.
-Fleas are hard to spot with the naked eye, but your puppy will exhibit symptoms such as scratching, biting, and gnawing the skin.
-By the time you actually see the fleas, you will likely have a full-blown infestation.
+Fleas are hard to spot with the naked eye, but your puppy will exhibit symptoms such as scratching, biting, and gnawing of the skin.
+By the time you actually see the fleas, you likely will have a full-blown infestation.
 If you suspect your puppy is harboring unwanted guests, wash him in a bathtub and rub your hands up and down his coat to look for flea "dirt," dark dots that are actually flea excrement.
 Drop tap water on the dots.
 If the color red develops, you've got a problem.

 Some believe that you can rid your puppy of fleas by feeding him onion or garlic.
 And though he might eat these foods, they might actually produce a toxic reaction.
 Furthermore, feeding puppies brewer's yeast or applying it to the skin will have no effect on fleas.